Farm Tours

 The unpacking season is always exciting, the culmination of a year’s efforts, not only for the dams concerned.
 What will the mating choices made all those months ago result in?
 Will the crias carry the desired qualities in their fleeces, temperaments, and even their health traits?
 Much of this is revealed in the final act of the pregnancy - birthing.

 Unpacking normally happens without incident which is fortunate as it often starts without warning and the first an owner knows is that there is an extra head in the paddock, or in the case of one of our crias this year, in a dry stream bed!
 There is, however, quite some variation in the process.
 On our farm, we have had a dam go into labour and by the time I had fetched the birthing kit, the cria was on the ground.
 Another dam paused labour for half an hour with the cria dangling, ate lunch, and then expelled the cria like a champagne cork, whilst another slightly overweight dam took almost three hours.
 The challenge for an alpaca owner is identifying when things are actually going pear-shaped during unpacking.
 In my early days of breeding, I have to admit to making a number of calls to fellow breeders for reassurance when a dam deviated from a ‘textbook delivery’ - their range catching me out.
-In all cases though, a healthy cria resulted, and the dam’s and my blood pressure returned to normal.
+In all cases though, a healthy cria resulted and the dam’s and my blood pressure returned to normal.

 This year, we had our first real problem.
 Illini was spotted in the first stage of labour in one corner of the nursery paddock.
 She showed the typical symptoms of frequently going to the poo-midden without much effect, humming and behaving in an atypical way for her.
 It was her fourth cria so we did not expect her to have any difficulty in birthing so I wandered back to the house to collect the birthing kit, half expecting to find a cria on the ground by the time I got back.
 On my return, I found the cria’s head and one forelimb dangling so I sat down a little way from her and waited for the second leg to appear.
-What I saw when Illini strained was the cria emerging further, but when the contraction finished, it slipped back inwards and there was no sign of the second leg.
-This was clearly wrong, so I contacted the vet.
-Most alpaca owners will agree that issues only occur ‘out-of-hours’, and so it was here.
-It took a few minutes for the vet to call back, and almost his first question was, “Is the cria still alive?”.
-I told him “Yes!” and he came right away.
+What I saw when Illini strained was the cria emerging further, but when the contraction finished it slipped back inwards and there was no sign of the second leg.
+This was clearly wrong so I contacted the vet.
+Most alpaca owners will agree that issues only occur ‘out-of-hours’ and so it was here.
+It took a few minutes for the vet to call back and almost his first question was, “Is the cria still alive?”.
+I told him “Yes!” and he departed right away.
 The cria was certainly alive, grunting and snorting as he/she dangled.

 The vet arrived and we were quickly in the paddock where a quick examination showed that Illini had made no progress.
 Although the vet had assisted a number of lambs in the same situation, this was his first alpaca.
 But with plenty of lubrication and some manipulation, the cria was extracted quickly and lay on the ground recovering.
 Alpacas seem to know when they are in trouble and Illini’s behaviour was perfect - I barely had to hold her.